SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 #### Hints and guidelines

-We can solve the task with **two nested loops** (by rows and columns) by printing in them and leaving when reaching the last number.
+We can solve the problem with **two nested loops** (by rows and columns) by printing in them and leaving when reaching the last number.
 Here is the idea, described in more detail:

 * We create a **`n`** variable, to which we assign the integer value obtained from the console input.
 * We create a **`num`** variable with an initial value of 1.
 It will keep the number of printed numbers.
 At each iteration, we will **increase** it by **1** and print it.